-I am back with another slow cooker meal!
+I am back with another slow cooker meal, and this is one of our favorite Kielbasa Recipes!
 Even though it’s not even Fall yet, I’ve been loving my slow cooker this Summer!
 It’s been a life safer to have a delicious dinner ready when time management isn’t on my side!

 With a beautiful cabbage picked from the garden, I was contemplating what I should do with it.
+At first I thought of making Ham and Cabbage Soup but then I had other ideas!
 Recently we’ve been loving Slow Cooker Green Beans, so I decided to throw the cabbage to in the slow cooker too!
 Boom – this Slow Cooker Kielbasa and Cabbage dish was created!

 SLOW COOKER Green Beans Recipe with Tomatoes!
 This easy recipe cooks fresh green beans, tomatoes, potatoes and bacon in a crock pot for 4 hours.
 This is a healthy dish makes for delicious vegetable side dishes that you can serve over rice or as a side dish to chicken or Thanksgiving holiday dinners.
 This has been become one of families favorite healthy thanksgiving recipes!

 With the garden season almost complete for the year, I constantly want to come up with new recipes to try, especially those that will make yummy vegetable side dishes.
 With pounds of green beans and potatoes just dug up, I wanted to create an easy meal that could use all of them.